mindkin/hourfleet/docs/inthebox.md

 You get a responsive web app that looks and works great on any device.
 You can see an example of what that looks like at [roamride.hourfleet.com](https://roamride.hourfleet.com/signin)

 Want to try it out?
 Just [Join](https://roamride.hourfleet.com/invite) the roamride network and explore the app yourself.
 You don't need to do much to join, just your email, name and a password.
+You can search for cars, book a car, and even register your own car, if you like.
+Its a good way to kick the tyres and see what it all looks like.